Keionthebeat/Terraform-CICD-Pipeline/README.md

 This project sets up a CI/CD pipeline using AWS CodePipeline, CodeDeploy, and EC2 instances.
 The pipeline is configured to detect changes in a GitHub repository and deploy those changes to an EC2 instance.
 The entire infrastructure is managed using Terraform.

 ## Prerequisites
-- [Terraform](https://www.terraform.io/downloads.html) installed on your machine
+- [Terraform](https://www.terraform.io/downloads.html) installed on your machine.
-- An AWS account with appropriate permissions
+- An AWS account with appropriate permissions.
-- A GitHub account and repository
+- A GitHub account and repository.
-- AWS CLI configured with your credentials
+- AWS CLI configured with your credentials.
+(I use GitBash)
-- GitHub Personal Access Token
+- GitHub Personal Access Token.

 ## Website
 I used a simple HTML file to build a website that shows "Hello World".

 ## Terraform Files
-Below are the necessary Terraform files included in this project and their uses:
+Below are the necessary Terraform files included in this project and their uses.

 ## Project Structure
 The project is divided into several Terraform configuration files: